The Possibilities of Adventure Games (1987)

 Horii: Yeah, I think so too.
 I don’t think it’s a proper game if you need to use a strategy guide or something to solve the puzzles.
 If you solve the puzzles like that, you aren’t really playing a game; it’d be more correct to say you’re just following someone else’s playthrough.
 No matter what interesting things happen in the story, you won’t enjoy it at all.

-—Speaking of puzzles and riddles, in games like Dragon Quest, solving one puzzle leads you right to another, and they aren’t that hard to solve.
+—Speaking of puzzles, in games like Dragon Quest, solving one puzzle leads you right to another, and they aren’t that hard to solve.
 I think that pattern gets you sucked into the game before you know it.

 Horii: In my opinion, if the player doesn’t know what to do in a game, or where to go, I think it’s boring.
 That was something I paid special attention to when we made Dragon Quest.